leonlinsx/minimal-mistakes/_posts/2019-04-14-hong-kong-pledges.md

 published: false
 ---

-I learnt about [Webb-site](https://webb-site.com/pages/aboutus.asp "about us") this year and came across some interesting articles about how stock pledges were causing small cap stock plunges [here](https://webb-site.com/articles/pledge.asp "long article") and [here](https://webb-site.com/articles/pledges.asp "short article").
-This is a rather niche segment but an interesting look into incentive alignment.
+I learnt about [Webb-site](https://webb-site.com/pages/aboutus.asp "about us") this year and read some interesting articles about how stock pledges were causing small cap stock plunges [here](https://webb-site.com/articles/pledge.asp "long article") and [here](https://webb-site.com/articles/pledges.asp "short article").
+This is a rather niche topic but an interesting look into incentive alignment.

 Firstly, what is Webb-site?
 This is from the "about us" section:

 > Webb-site was established in 1998 by David M. Webb, a former investment banker who has lived in Hong Kong since 1991.
 Webb-site Reports provides reports and independent opinions with a focus on Hong Kong affairs, including but not limited to corporate and economic governance, business, finance, investment, legal and regulatory affairs.

-What's the issue with stock pledges and how is that leading to plunges in small cap stock prices?
+What is a stock pledge, what's the issue with them, and how is that leading to plunges in small cap stock prices?

 > The current situation, under Listing Rule 10.07, is that for 12 months after listing, if a controlling shareholder (holding 30% or more of the shares) pledges any shares as security for a loan, then he must disclose that to the company, and the company must announce it. \[...\] However, after the first year is over, there is no longer any general obligation for pledges by a controlling shareholder to be disclosed, unless it relates to a loan or guarantee provided to the company,